Guidelines & References

 Q4.
 Is validation of the FEMU necessary?

 A4.
 All models of the FEMU will have to be validated for acceptance by the Authority before they can be approved for use under the DASO.
 Prior agreement by the EPD on the appropriate professional person/body to conduct the validation should be sought.
-The costs of the validation are normally borne by the sppliers.
+The costs of the validation are borne by the suppliers.

 Q5.
 What if a dumping vessel is not equipped with the FEMU?

 A5.
-Use of the FEMU is a standard condition for all marine dumping permits issued under the DASO.
+Use of the FEMU is a necessary condition for all marine dumping permits issued under the DASO.
 In other words, only vessels with approved FEMUs will be used for dumping activities under a marine dumping permit.

 Q6.
 How will monitoring data acquired from the FEMU be used?